Aims and Scope

 Readers do not have to register or subscribe in order to access content.

-As a platinum open access journal, we have no intention of introducing publication or subscription fees for authors or readers.
+As a free open access journal, we have no intention of introducing publication or subscription fees for authors or readers.

 Copyright and Licensing